Robert K. Steinberg

 Founder & CEO

 Robert is the Founder and CEO of Blue Chip Partners.
 He is an attorney (JD), Certified Public Accountant (CPA), and CERTIFIED FINANCIAL PLANNER™ professional.
+He is the visionary of the firm and also leads the team’s hiring efforts taking special care to make sure that each new employee is a match for our positive culture.

 What was your first job?